NordicPlayground/TechDocs-style-guide/docs/capitalization.md

   * Example: "Additional diagrams appear on page 87."
   * Example: "See page 12 for installation prerequisites."

+## Multi-volume documentation

+When documentation is divided into major parts, capitalize part designations:

+* Treat part identifiers as proper organizational elements.
+  * Example: "Part II addresses wireless protocols."
+  * Example: "Hardware specifications appear in Part I."
+* Use Roman numerals or Arabic numbers depending on your documentation structure.

 ## Illustration labels and callouts

 For text annotations within diagrams, figures, and illustrations: